Tanzania–United States relations: History

 Terrorists associated with Al Qaeda bombed the U.S. Embassies in Dar es Salaam and Nairobi, Kenya, on August 7, 1998.
 This act horrified Tanzanians and Americans alike and also drew condemnation from around the world.
 In the aftermath of the bombing, Tanzania began to receive financial aide from the US for anti-terrorist efforts and police training.
 President Benjamin Mkapa visited the U.S. in September 1999 with a delegation of business executives, reflecting the increased level of cooperation on trade and investment issues and Tanzania's commitment to economic liberalization.
 President Jakaya Kikwete, who was elected in 2005, visited the U.S. in May 2006, meeting with Secretary of State Rice, Vice President Dick Cheney, and, briefly, President George W. Bush.
 He met President Bush in a private meeting in September 2006 In New York.
 Kikwete sought to broaden Tanzanian ties to the U.S. across all spheres, including political, economic, and military.

+Aid

-The U.S. Government provides assistance to Tanzania to support programs in the areas of health, environment, democracy, and development of the private sector.
-The U.S. Agency for International Development's program in Tanzania averages about $20 million per year, a relatively small amount (see Waters 2006).
+The U.S. Government provided assistance to Tanzania to support programs in the areas of health, environment, democracy, and development of the private sector.
+The U.S. Agency for International Development's program in Tanzania averaged about $20 million per year, a relatively small amount (see Waters 2006).
 The Peace Corps program, which discontinued in Tanzania due to objections to the United States involvement in the Vietnam War in the 1960s, was re-established in 1979, and provides assistance in education through the provision of teachers.
 Peace Corps also is assisting in health and environment sectors.
-Currently, about 147 volunteers are serving in Tanzania.
 First Lady Laura Bush visited Dar es Salaam and Zanzibar in mid-July 2005.